 - Add oil to a large cast iron skillet and heat over high heat.
 Working one steak at a time, sear steaks 1-minute per side, then using tongs, sear the sides of the ribeye as well.

-- Remove to cutting board and top with compound butter.
+- Remove to cutting board and top with about 1 Tablespoon compound butter.
 Repeat with second steak.
 Slice and serve.